Television Series Featuring Women Attorneys.

 The West Wing (TV series).
 "College Kids".
 Joanna Gleason plays Leo's lawyer.
 First broadcast October 2, 2002.

 Who's the Boss?
 (TV series).
 Episode: "Car and Driver".
 Sam and Jesse get into an accident.
-Defense attorney is played by Molly Cheek.
+Molly Cheek plays the defense attorney.
 FIrst broadcast December 1, 1987.

 Page copyright 2010-2012 Christine A. Corcos